Are you new to fitness and exercise? If so, it can feel EXTREMELY overwhelming to know where to start, right? Believe me, I know.

 Just like sports bras, not all sneakers were made equal.
 Some have a lot of cushioning – which is great for running, but dreadful if you want to do deadlifts and squats.

-#5: Focus on form rather than weight
+#5: Focus on exercise form rather than the weight you use

 This meant that when I was starting out I got a lot of injuries: sore ankles, sore knees, shin splints, and back pain.